TikhonJelvis/RL-book/chapter0/chapter0.md

 ### Section II: Modeling Financial Applications

-#### Chapter 6: Utility Theory for Risk-Aversion
+#### Chapter 6: Utility Theory

-* Risk-Aversion and Risk-Premium
+* Introduction to the Concept of Utility
+* A Simple Financial Example
-* Utility of Consumption
+* The shape of the Utility function
-* Absolute and Relative Risk-Aversion
+* Calculating the Risk-Premium
-* Constant Absolute Risk-Aversion
+* Constant Absolute Risk-Aversion (CARA)
+* A Portfolio Application of CARA
-* Constant Relative Risk-Aversion
+* Constant Relative Risk-Aversion (CRRA)
+* A Portfolio Application of CRRA

 Having learnt DP algorithms and before learning RL algorithms, the reader will learn about the 5 financial applications.
 For each of the financial applications, we will go over the core financial background and concepts within these applications, then learn how to solve them with DP, then introduce real-world considerations and finally explain why tackling those considerations requires RL.
 Later, we will revisit these financial problems when we cover RL algorithms (in the 2nd half of the book).
 But before we get into each of the 5 financial applications, readers need to get familiar with the key economics concept of risk-aversion that applies to 4 of the 5 financial applications.
 So this chapter is dedicated to risk-aversion and the related concepts of risk-premium and Utility functions.
 As ever, we will write plenty of code in this chapter to understand these concepts thoroughly.